KeenS/s7p/README.md

 # s7p

-a toy ssp.
+a toy SSP.
 Sexp version of s6p

 ## Usage
 S7p is a Clojure project so [leiningen](http://leiningen.org/) is required.